Leesville Lake Information

 Leesville Lake Statistics: Leesville lake is approximately 17 miles long, includes 100 miles of shoreline, and encompasses approximately 5,000 surface acres.
 Its project boundary is the 620 foot contour elevation while the project fluctuates between the 600 and the 613 foot contour elevations.

-Docks: Private docks are allowed and are subject to the AEP Shoreline Management Plan.
-All docks must be permitted by AEP.
+Docks: Private docks are allowed and may be subject to the AEP Shoreline Management Plan.
+All docks must be permitted by Pittsylvania County.
 Waterfront lots with at least 100 feet of shoreline are permitted to have a dock.

 Fishing: Fishing at Leesville Lake has been very good in recent years.
 Anglers catch Largemouth and Striped Bass, Crappie and Bream.
 Largemouth fishing is best in spring and fall.
 Striper fishing is best in fall and winter.
 Leesville Lake hosts several tournaments throughout the season.